Welcome to today's edition of the Rush 24-7 podcast.

 That is not by accident.

-And don't think that it doesn't create harm, and don't think that it doesn't provide impetus and morale for the other side in this.
+And don't think that it doesn't create harm and don't think that it doesn't provide impetus and morale for the other side in this.

 So the short answer is, Adam, I don't think there ever was unity.

-Not on the left.
+I really don't, not on the left.

 It's not about winning the war.

-It's not about it's not about anything of the sort.
+It's not about anything of the sort.

 Thank you much for the call.